Baga6312/CPS-CS/Draft-1.md

-# **Cybersecurity Challenges in Digital Twins and Cyber-Physical Systems for Control Systems**
+# **Challenges in Digital Twins and Cyber-Physical Systems for Control Systems**

 ## **Abstract**

 Digital Twin (DT) and Cyber-Physical Systems (CPS) technologies are transforming industries by enabling real-time monitoring, predictive maintenance, and process optimization.
-However, their integration into control systems introduces significant cybersecurity challenges due to increased connectivity and complexity.
-This article provides a comprehensive analysis of the cybersecurity risks associated with DTs and CPSs in control systems, drawing insights from recent literature.
-Key issues include data manipulation, infrastructure vulnerabilities, denial-of-service (DoS) attacks, expanded attack surfaces, and inadequate security protocols.
+However, their integration into control systems introduces significant challenges due to increased connectivity and complexity.
+This article provides a comprehensive analysis of the implications associated with DTs and CPSs in control systems, drawing insights from recent literature.
+Key issues include data manipulation, infrastructure , denial-of-service (DoS) attacks, expanded attack surfaces, and inadequate security protocols.
 Leveraging frameworks such as Digital Twin as a Proxy (DTaaP), this study highlights potential solutions and strategies for enhancing cybersecurity resilience in these environments.
 The findings underscore the importance of proactive measures to secure DTs and CPSs against evolving threats.

 ## **1. Introduction**